ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-12-neural-network.md

 Practitioners turn typically to exisiting frameworks to solve problems with deep learning.
 The widely used and popular deep learning frameworks are [tensorflow and pytorch](https://www.datacamp.com/tutorial/pytorch-vs-tensorflow-vs-keras).

+In general, for development and deployment of any predictive model these [points](https://ranja-sarkar.github.io/2026/01/05/model-lifecycle.html) remain valid.